-DISTRICT OF COLUMBIA BOARD OF ETHICS AND GOVERNMENT ACCOUNTABILITY DRAFT MEETING MINUTES - April 7, 2022 The District of Columbia Board of Ethics and Government Accountability held a meeting on April 7, 2022, at 12:00 p.m.
+DISTRICT OF COLUMBIA BOARD OF ETHICS AND GOVERNMENT ACCOUNTABILITY MEETING MINUTES - April 7, 2022 The District of Columbia Board of Ethics and Government Accountability held a meeting on April 7, 2022, at 12:00 p.m.
 The meeting was held remotely via WebEx.
 The Board's Chairperson Norma Hutcheson participated as well as Board Members Charles Nottingham, Felice Smith, Darren Sobin and Melissa Tucker.
-These draft minutes must be approved by the Board.
-Full meeting minutes will be posted after the next Board meeting.
 Questions about the meeting may be directed to bega@dc.gov.
 Members of the public were welcome to attend, and a recording of the meeting will be made available on open-dc.gov and BEGA's YouTube channel.
 I. Call to Order The meeting was called to order at 12:00 p.m.